 The body’s endocannabinoid system (ECS) is a labyrinth of neurons and receptors that has evolved over millions of years.
 Its main role is to maintain homeostasis in the body.
 Researchers only discovered this system in the late twentieth century as they were exploring the effects of tetrahydrocannabinol (THC).
 They were surprised to discover that the system had remarkably similar structures to compounds of the cannabis plant.
 These similarities make the relationship between cannabis and the endocannabinoid system so synergistic .

 Endocannabinoids (the body’s own class of endogenous chemicals) interact with endocannabinoid receptors in the ECS.
 These interactions affect bodily sensations and functions.
-Learning, temperature, memory, emotional processing, sleep, pain control, and even sexual responses, are all part of what the endocannabinoid system regulates.
+Learning, temperature, memory, processing, perception, and other responses, are all part of what the endocannabinoid system seems to help regulate.

 Because of the similarities between endocannabinoids and cannabinoids, which are the active chemicals in hemp and marijuana, cannabis engages with the endocannabinoid system receptors and affects outcomes.
 For example, when someone consumes THC, the cannabinoid receptor expression can be psychoactive and might give the user a euphoric feeling, or feelings of being “high.”
 In contrast, the cannabinoid cannabidiol (CBD) will engage with the cannabinoid receptors and initiate a different functional expression, such as pain-sensation or comfort.
 However, more research is underway, and necessary to determine the exact effects of CBD.